T-Platforms/tc_browser/README.md

 packages were found without problem.
 Maybe we do not need all of them, but having all of the does not hurt.
 It is better than discovering build dependencies one-by-one after each chromium build failure.
-The name of the rootfs tar ball is baikal-rootfs-chromedeps-buster.tar.gz Untar rootfs to chr/sysroots.
+The name of the rootfs tarball is baikal-rootfs-chromedeps-buster.tar.gz Untar rootfs to chr/sysroots.

 Toolchain
 ---------

-The GCC cross toolchain is taken from FreeElectrons site, the target was MIPS 32r5, the bleeding edge version, as of January 2019:
+The GCC cross-toolchain is taken from FreeElectrons (now bootlin) site, the target was MIPS32r5, the bleeding edge version, as of January 2019:

 mips32r5el--glibc--bleeding-edge-2018.11-1.tar.bz2